dror27/dk-shack/vol1/songs/en/Being Yourself.md

 Still your fear keeps you locked up and chilled, all alone\
 \
 Maybe one day you'll wake up in a storm\
-Your baby’s crying, your wife is not at home\
+Your baby crying, your wife not at home\
 Your bare feet stepping on a wooden floor\
 Will spell you forgiveness to your very own\
 \